-Mike (or “Mick” to many) ran the world’s quickest 250 Honda “Little David” through the 70s and 80s, claiming several world records and a best of 9.08 seconds for the quarter mile in 330cc form.
-Mike also helped tune Keith Parnell’s “Rouge et Noir” 750cc Triumph to the first 8 second quarter mile run outside the USA, worked on Angus McPhail’s innovative “Jade Warrior”, Barry’s CBX and Lorcan’s 750 turbo.
+Co-builder and owner of Storm, Mike (or “Mick” to many) Hand ran the world’s quickest 250 Honda “Little David” through the 70s and 80s, claiming several world records and a best of 9.08 seconds for the quarter mile in 330cc form.
+Mike also helped tune Keith Parnell’s “Rouge et Noir” 750cc Triumph to the first 8 second quarter mile run outside the USA, worked on Angus McPhail’s innovative “Jade Warrior”, Barry’s CBX funnybike and Lorcan’s 750 turbo.

 Angus has created some of the most innovative motorcycles in drag racing.
-His Ford-powered 3 wheeler captured numerous world records and was ultimately banned for having more than one driven wheel, so Angus built the even more fearsome “Jade Warrior” pictured above.
+His Ford-powered 3 wheeler captured numerous world records and was ultimately banned for having more than one driven wheel, prompting Angus to build the even more fearsome “Jade Warrior” pictured above.
 This bike featured a supercharged 2 litre 16-valve engine driving through a torque converter (no gearbox).
 It had a tiny frontal area, a built-in tyre warmer and exhaust-driven ground effect which provided downforce even at a standstill.

 Angus’ engineering and materials knowledge was a constant source of support and inspiration for Mick and Barry when building Storm.
 Angus made the distinctive fairing and seat unit, after first teaching himself to mould Kevlar before he passed away in 2020.